 - I’ve come to the very edge of burnout, lived with depression where I couldn’t drag myself out of bed in the morning, and spent four years in therapy — all of which led to my book, The Wisdom of Your Heart.

 Along the way, I married Christina, an amazing, strong woman who has graciously stayed close to me when I spent most of our marriage unavailable to her.
 Together we’re working to rebuild a new kind of marriage on top of our painful ruins.
-Today we have a 12-year-old daughter, an 11-year-old son, a happy mutt named Jackson, and from time to time, a pride of foster kittens.
+We have two kids, a happy mutt named Jackson, and from time to time, a pride of foster kittens.
 All of this happens in Milwaukie, a little community in Portland, Oregon — one of the most interesting, challenging, and weird places you can do church.